danpape/YubiKey-Guide/README.md

 - [Links](#links)

 # TL;DR
-This is a guide for creating and using GPG in a very secure way.
+This is a guide for creating new GPG keys and using GPG in a very secure manner.
 We will generate a main GPG key, and several subkeys.
-What we are trying to accomplish is that your main key will only ever be accessible within a secure live boot linux OS that won't be on the network.
+Your main key will only ever be accessible within a secure live boot linux OS that won't be on the network.
 Your daily-use keys (subkeys of your main key) will be stored on a yubikey device.
 Briefly, what we will cover is:

 1. Purchasing recommended hardware (flash drives, yubikey)
 1. Setting up the hardware, including a live boot linux OS